PierreBeucher/cloud-sandbox-manager/README.md

 # Cloud Sandbox

-Manage sandbox machines and infrastructure on AWS
+Cloud Sandbox deploys sandbox virtual machines and infrastructure on AWS for various usage via Ansible playbooks.

-Cloud Sandbox provides an easy way to deploy sandbox virtual machines and infrastructure in on AWS for various usage via Ansible playbooks.
+Current features:

-Currently support:
+- user-defined list of EC2 instances with:

-- 1 or more EC2 instances
+  - DNS records attached to each instances public IP
-- DNS records attached to each instance public IP
+  - Basic instance configuration (SSH daemon)

 ## Getting started

-### Requirements
+### Requirements:
 - AWS account with proper rights on CloudFormation and services to use
 - EC2 instances:
   - Existing keypair (to SSH into sandbox instances)